RS001 – Chemical Hygiene Plan

 • Occupational Exposure Assessments

-The Director of Research Safety Affairs manages the occupational exposure assessment program.
+The Director of Research Safety manages the occupational exposure assessment program.
 Exposures are categorized based on the following criteria:

 • Nature of job task